allenai/unqover/README.md

 ---

-First make a data directory ``mkdir ./data``.
-All generated data, model predictions, and analysis logs will be dumped there.
+First make a data directory ``./data`` to hold generated examples and model predictions.
-Further, ``mkdir ./models`` to hold trained models.
 In addition to the dependency listed in ``requirements.txt``, please install Nvidia-apex [here](https://github.com/NVIDIA/apex).

 The modules in this repo are structured like this: